All I Need Is a Miracle

 "All I Need Is a Miracle" is a song performed by English pop rock band Mike + The Mechanics.
 Written by guitarist Mike Rutherford and producer Christopher Neil, it was first included on their 1985 self-titled debut album, and later released as a single in early 1986 in the USA, where it reached number 5 on the Billboard Hot 100.
+The song also reached number 1 in Ireland.
 The song was sung by Paul Young on both the original recording and the 1996 re-recording for the band's Hits compilation album.

 In an interview prior to the song's release as a single, Rutherford commented, "The thing that makes 'Miracle' different, to me, is that it's a happy song – or it's primarily a happy song.
 It's 'up'.
 And I don't do that very often. ...It may not be optimistic, but it's a positive attitude to life."

 Details

 "All I Need Is a Miracle" was the second single released by Mike + The Mechanics, following "Silent Running (On Dangerous Ground)", which also reached the top 10.
 "All I Need Is a Miracle" featured lead vocals by former Sad Café vocalist Paul Young.

 The cover of the single was twice recycled for Mike + The Mechanics albums, first for their greatest hits package Hits in 1996, and then for Mike & the Mechanics in 1999.

 A new version of the song, titled "All I Need Is a Miracle '96", was included on Hits.

 In 1987, the song was nominated for "Best Pop Performance By a Duo or Group" at the 29th Annual Grammy Awards Ceremony.